Skip to main content

 There are six predictive tools that have in-database support.

-When a predictive tool with in-database support is placed on the canvas with another In-DB tool, the predictive tool automatically changes to the In-DB version.
+When a predictive tool with in-database support is placed on the canvas with another In-database (In-DB) tool, the predictive tool automatically changes to the In-DB version.
 To change the version of the tool, right-click the tool, point to Choose Tool Version, and select a different version of the tool.
 See In-Database Overview for more information about in-database support and tools.

 Microsoft SQL Server 2016